Fort Lauderdale Car Accident Lawyers

 The policy that Florida drivers must hold has a limit of at least $10,000 and covers:

-- Up to 80 percent of medical costs related to your injury.
-This includes services such as medical services, medication, surgical services, hospitalization, diagnostic services, ambulatory services, and the cost of rehabilitation.
+- Up to 80 percent of the medical bills related to your own car accident injuries regardless of who is at fault.
+This includes services such as medical treatment, medication, surgical services, hospitalization, diagnostic services, ambulatory services, and the cost of rehabilitation.
 If your services are determined to be non-emergent, the amount you can obtain from your PIP policy is capped at $2,500.

 - 60 percent of the lost wages you incur as a result of being too injured to work or missing work to attend injury-related medical appointments.

-- A $5,000 death benefit for the family of the insured if the insured or someone named on the policy dies as a result of injuries sustained in the car accident.
+- A $5,000 death benefit for the family of the car accident victim if the insured or someone named on the policy dies as a result of injuries sustained in the car accident.

 What if my injuries are more expensive than what my PIP policy will provide?